Production3000/mvp3000esp/doc/sensor_module.md

 ### <a name='GeneralFunctionality'></a>General Functionality

 The sensor module is initialized with the number of values the sensor measures simultaneously/within one cycle.
 Also a local data array is created, of a numeric type such as `int32_t *` or `float_t *`.
+The sensor object is passed to the framework during setup, before initializing the framework.

+Read-out of the sensor needs to be done by the user in custom code.
+The data, if available, is passed to the framework as an array

+    #include <MVP3000.h>
+    extern MVP3000 mvp;

+    // Xmodule code
     const uint8_t valueCount = 2;
     XmoduleSensor xmoduleSensor(valueCount);

     int32_t data[valueCount];

-The sensor object is passed to the framework during setup.
-This needs to be done before initializing the framework.
+    // User code

+    void setup() {
+        // User code

+        // Xmodule code
         mvp.addXmodule(&xmoduleSensor);

-Read-out of the sensor needs to be done by the user in custom code.
-The data, if available, is passed to the framework as an array
+        mvp.setup();
+    }

+    void loop() {
+        // User code, data =

+        // Xmodule code
         xmoduleSensor.addSample(data);

+        mvp.loop();
+    }

-### <a name='Options'></a>Methods and Options
+### <a name='MethodsandOptions'></a>Methods and Options

+##### Selected Methods and Options

 A description of the sensor and its measurement units can be added for identification.
+Please refer to the [examples](#example-scripts) for use cases.
 Some special characters need to be encoded:

  *  Degree ° is non-ASCII, use `&deg;`
  *  The percent symbol % is used as deliminator by the string parser, use `&percnt;`

-For a typical sensor:

-    xmoduleSensor.setSensorInfo("EnvSensor", "Environmental data: temperature, rel. humidity", {"T", "rH"}, {"&deg;C", "&percnt;"});

-For a matrix sensor the column count is set to allow formatted CSV output: -> a1,a2,a3,a4;b1,b2,b3,b4;c1,c2,c3,c4; -> a1, [...].

-    const uint8_t columns = 4;
-    xmoduleSensor.setSensorInfo("Matrix", "A pixel array with the size 4x3.", "pixel", "counts", columns);

 Shift the decimal point of the sample values by the given exponent, see section [Sample-to-Int Exponent](#sample-to-int-exponent) for more information.
 Also see the [BME680](/examples/sensor/bme680/bme680.ino) example for a use case.